hpbuniat/jquery-popunder/README.markdown

 - Mozilla Firefox 3-16
 - Google Chrome 10-23
   - Note: Currently you can only create 2 popunder in Chrome 22+
+  - Note: In Chrome 23 you'll need a separate event for the popunder-effect (@see the examples!)
 - Microsoft Internet Explorer 6-9
 - Apple Safari 5